aligneddev/unitTestingGettingStarted/README.md

 * EF Core - may just be mocked data for now
 * VueJs

+## Branches

+* master - has the latest running code
+* emptyStart - after running the commands above with a few tweaks
+* apiHttpCall - creating the API tests, merged to master

 ## "Business" Goals

 Provide a way to track biking miles for purposes of reporting.